+Other Personal Benefits.
 In November 2019, the Company retained a leading global risk management and security consulting firm to analyze and determine if there was a bona-fide business related security concern for Mr. Arora.
 Based on the results of its investigation (which included a personal security incident involving Mr. Arora), this firm determined that there was a bona-fide, business related security concern for Mr. Arora and credible threat actors existed with both the willingness and resources necessary for conducting an attack on Mr. Arora.
 Accordingly, the firm recommended that the Company take various steps to ensure the safety of Mr. Arora.
-In turn our Compensation and People Committee determined that, if any harm occurred to our Chief Executive Officer, our business operations, investor confidence and employee productivity would be severely impacted.
-As a result, we implemented an overall security program for Mr. Arora that continued in fiscal 2021.
-Our Compensation and People Committee believes that amounts paid by our company for this security program have been reasonable, necessary and for our company's benefit.
-We believe that in certain circumstances, personal security services can be a necessary component of an overall executive compensation program, and that any such program should align with the executive's security profile.
+In turn, our Compensation and People Committee determined that, if any harm occurred to our Chief Executive Officer, our business operations, investor confidence and employee productivity would be severely impacted.

+As a result, we implemented an overall security program for Mr. Arora that continued in fiscal 2022.
+Our Compensation and People Committee believes that amounts paid by the Company for this security program have been reasonable, necessary and for our benefit.
+We require these security measures for the Company's benefit because of the importance of Mr. Arora to the Company, and we believe that the scope and costs of these security programs are appropriate and necessary.

 Our Compensation and People Committee periodically reviews the nature and cost of this program in relation to his security profile.
 Despite the fact that this security program was put in place for business reasons, the component of the program that includes security at Mr. Arora's residence and during personal travel is a perquisite under the relevant SEC disclosure rules and is included in the "All Other Compensation" column in the Summary Compensation Table.
-The amount paid in fiscal 2021, \$1,086,706, consists primarily of increased security vendor costs to account for changes in the labor market and one-time costs attributable to Mr. Arora frequently working from home as a result of the COVID-19 pandemic.
+The amount paid in fiscal 2022 was \$965,653.